Verisk Analytics, Inc. research snapshot

 Business essence

-Customers pay Verisk because insurers need trusted data, actuarial tools, catastrophe models, fraud analytics, claims workflows, underwriting inputs, and decision support to price risk and manage losses.
+Customers pay Verisk because insurers need trusted data, actuarial tools, catastrophe models, fraud analytics, claims workflows, underwriting inputs, and decision support to price risk and manage losses, which showed up as 8.0% underlying subscription growth in Q2 2026.

 Moat